 FOREIGN KEYconstraints are implemented in MySQL (or, rather, in the InnoDB storage engine) interferes with Online DDL operations.
 Learn more in this Vitess blog post.

 FOREIGN KEYconstraints are impossible to maintain once your data grows and is split over multiple database servers.
 This typically happens when you introduce functional partitioning/sharding and/or horizontal sharding.

-We believe the advantages of Online DDL: branching, developer owned schema changes and deployments, non-blocking schema changes etc., and the advantages of sharding as means of unlimited scaling, outweigh the
+We believe the advantages of Online DDL such as branching, developer-owned schema changes and deployments, non-blocking schema changes, etc., and the advantages of sharding as means of unlimited scaling, outweigh the

 FOREIGN KEY constraints benefits.

 In other words, if you enforce referential integrity at the application level instead of at the database level, you open the door to all of those benefits.

 You can still think in terms of foreign key relationships; of parent tables and child tables; of rows referencing each other.
 You can structure your tables in the exact same way without FOREIGN KEY constraints as you would with the constraints.
 It's just how these relationships are enforced that changes.

 To understand how to work without foreign key constraints, we must first understand foreign key functionality.